How To Nourish Your Body During Ramadan To Optimize Worship

 I have a big sweet tooth so I will never tell anyone to cut out desserts completely.
 The trick is to understand the order of consuming foods in the meal in order to cushion the potential side effects of the refined sugar or refined carb intake. (as long as it’s not dripping in syrup)

-- order of food intake: dessert should be the last thing to enter the digestive system.
+• Recommend order of food intake: dessert should be the last thing to enter the digestive system.
 The order should be vegetables first (think a salad!), then proteins and fats (main entree), and finally carbohydrates and any sugar. (think rice, bread, starchy vegetables, potatoes)

 In order to paint a more realistic picture for you: try and eat protein with the veggies (a salad) alongside the carbs (rice, bread, potatoes) then end with dessert.
 You will have better blood sugar levels after the meal leading to increased focus and energy during taraweeh and qiyam.
 Bonus points if you take a walk after iftaar around your neighborhood or your local masjid.

-gut health acv hack
+gut health – acv hack (raw and unfiltered apple cider vinegar)

 What anti-inflammatory oils should i cook homemade meals with?